Justification of Red List Category

-Ploceus burnieri, first discovered in 1986, has a very small range, being confined to the Kilombero river floodplain in south-central Tanzania (Baker and Baker 1990).
-It has a patchy and restricted distribution within its range, but is abundant in suitable habitat (H. Rainey in litt.
+Ploceus burnieri was first discovered in 1986.
+It has a very small range, being confined to the Kilombero river floodplain in south-central Tanzania (Baker and Baker 1990).
+It has a patchy and restricted distribution within this range, but is abundant in suitable habitat (H. Rainey in litt.
 1999).

-It occurs in extensive riverside swamps fringed with tall reedbeds Phragmites, generally in areas away from trees (possibly related to competition with the African Golden-Weaver P. subaureus) (H. Rainey in litt.
+The species occurs in extensive riverside swamps fringed with tall reedbeds (Phragmites spp.) below 300 m, generally in areas away from trees (possibly related to competition with the African Golden-Weaver P. subaureus) (H. Rainey in litt.
 1999).
 It has been observed foraging in groups on the ground prior to flooding (Baker and Baker 1990).
-It may also be found in areas of grassland away from the Kilombero River, and can tolerate some disturbance (Ntongani and Andrew 2013; Rannestad et al. 2015).
+It may also be found in areas of grassland away from the Kilombero River, and can tolerate some disturbance (Ntongani and Andrew 2013, Rannestad et al. 2015).
 The diet includes flowering and fruiting grass-heads, as well as dried fish and domestic refuse (H. Rainey in litt.
 1999).
 Nests are in loose groups of up to 20 (occasionally 30), each being attached to a single reed-stem, frequently overhanging water, in areas of seasonal flooding (H. Rainey in litt.
 1999).
 Clutch-size is apparently 1-2 (Baker and Baker 1990).

-The extent of dry-season cultivation in the centre of the floodplain is increasing and use of the central portion of the Kilombero Valley by pastoralists is increasing rapidly (H. Rainey in litt.
+The extent of dry-season cultivation in the centre of the floodplain is growing, and use of the central portion of the Kilombero Valley by pastoralists is increasing rapidly (H. Rainey in litt.
 1999).
-As well as the resulting habitat loss, dry-season burning, to clear fields and to promote growth of new grass for cattle, may have a negative impact (H. Rainey in litt.
+The resulting habitat loss, as well as dry-season burning to clear fields and to promote the growth of new grass for cattle, may have a negative impact on the species (H. Rainey in litt.
 1999).
 Grazing may also affect habitat directly (H. Rainey in litt.
 2007).
-A expanding area of unknown size in the north of the Kilombero Valley has been converted for large-scale sugar cane cultivation (N. Burgess in litt.
+An expanding area of unknown size in the north of the Kilombero Valley has been converted for large-scale sugar cane cultivation (N. Burgess in litt.
 2007, H. Rainey in litt.
-2007), with up to 200 km2 predicted to be converted in the near future (H. Rainey in litt.
+2007), with an area of up to 200 km2 predicted to be converted in the near future (H. Rainey in litt.
 1999).
-Individual farmers supply the sugar cane processing plant and are less likely to be limited by any pesticide or planning laws than the industrial plantations (H. Rainey in litt.
+Individual farmers supply the sugar cane processing plant, who are less likely to be abiding to any pesticide or planning laws than the industrial plantations (H. Rainey in litt.
 2007).
 Additionally, rice farming is expanding and could affect the species's habitat (H. Rainey in litt.
 2007).
-Increases in pesticide- or fertiliser-use in the catchment may have negative impacts on the species and its habitat (H. Rainey in litt.
+Increases in pesticide- or fertiliser-use in the catchment area of the Kilombero River may have negative impacts on the species and its habitat (H. Rainey in litt.
 1999).
-However, apparently no studies of the effects of pesticides or fertilisers on wildlife have been carried out (H. Rainey in litt.
+However, no studies of the effects of pesticides or fertilisers on wildlife have been carried out (H. Rainey in litt.
 2007).
-While this species may be able to tolerate some habitat disturbance (Ntongani and Andrew 2013), it has such a restricted range that threats could affect a large proportion of the population at once and lead to very rapid declines.
+While the species may be able to tolerate some habitat disturbance (Ntongani and Andrew 2013), it has such a restricted range that threats could affect a large proportion of the population at once and lead to very rapid declines.

 Conservation Actions Underway